Learn About Vicodin Addiction and Abuse

-Can Vicodin kill you?
+How many Vicodin can kill you?

-Yes, Vicodin can certainly kill you if you abuse it or take more than the prescribed amount.
+Vicodin can certainly kill you if you abuse it or take more than the prescribed amount.

 Acetaminophen toxicity can cause lasting damage, and any more than two tablets every six hours could land you in the hospital.
 Studies suggest that 90 mg of hydrocodone (or 18 tablets of Vicodin 5/500) is a lethal dose, but the acetaminophen overdose would have landed you in the hospital before you reach that point.

 Taking Vicodin with another drug that increases your chance of overdose (alcohol), and snorting or injecting the drug by illegal means also produces severe health consequences.